-With the current spike in anti-Semitic incidents, the Old Testament book of Esther provides a graphic reminder that those who devise plans to harm the Jewish people do so at their own peril.
+With the resurgence of anti-Semitism, the Old Testament book of Esther provides a strong reminder that those who devise plans to harm the Jewish people do so at their own peril.

 1) Queen Esther, “And if I perish, I perish” (Esther 4:16).
-By Edwin Long.
-Used for illustrative purposes/Public domain/Wikimedia/Enhancement: MKM Portfolios
+(Image used for illustrative purposes) (Photo credit: By Edwin Long/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)

 2) Haman and Mordecai. (circa.
 1884).
-By Paul Alexander Leroy.
-Used for illustrative purposes/Public domain/Wikimedia/Enhancement, MKM Portfolios
+(Image used for illustrative purposes) (Photo credit, By Paul Alexander Leroy/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)

-4) Bas relief detail: Limestone Magen David, Capernaum.
-Copyright © Charles E. McCracken Archives.
+4) Limestone Magen David, Capernaum.
+(Photo credit: By Charles E. McCracken, Copyright © 2013)